thingsboard/thingsboard.github.io/docs/user-guide/ui/aliases.md

 Let's use an added alias in a widget:
 1. Click the "Add new widget" sign in the middle of the screen.
-2. From the drop-down Select widget menu, select a Cards bundle.
-Move to the cell "Latest values" and pick an Entity Table widget.
+2. In the opened widget bundles selection, click "Cards system".
+There select an Entities table widget.
 3. Input a data source: Entity type, select the name of the alias from the list, and add telemetry.
 4. Click the "Add" button in the bottom right of the dialog window.
 5. Widget with alias that filters one device has been added.